14 Steps to Create an Online Store from Scratch While Studying Full-Time

 To avoid this, you should put effective systems in place that’ll take care of your orders and shipping while you study.
 Think of these systems as your inanimate business manager.
 This is why you might want to create a system that will help you manage and automate your business.

-You can use TMS to fully automate your order and delivery process.
+You can automate your order and delivery process.
 If you decide to become a drop shipper or affiliate, you will not have to deal with the details and still get your commission for the sale.

 12. Make marketing easy and less-time-consuming